AtieP/LakeBIOS/docs/LAYOUT.md

 # BIOS code
 0xf0000-0xf0fff: The main SMM handler.
-0xf1000-0xfdfff: BIOS init, drivers..
+0xf1000-0xfcfff: BIOS init, drivers..
+0xfd000-0xfdfff: Handlers for real mode interrupts.
-0xfe000-0xff000: SMM trampoline.
+0xfe000-0xfefff: SMM trampoline.
 The BIOS relocates this to SMRAM.
 This bootstraps the SMM handler.
 0xff000-0xfffff: BIOS early initialization code.
 The CPU starts executing code at 0xfffffff0.
 However, this jumps back to 0xff000 to execute the early initialization code.